 Making 23 dollars an hour is good pay.
 The more hours you work, the more money you will end up making at this hourly rate.

-If you work full-time, every two weeks you would make $1,840 before taxes and approximately $1,380 after taxes.
+If you work full-time, every two weeks you would make $1,840 before taxes.
+After taxes, you would make approximately $1,380.

 For a quick recap on how much $23 an hour is.
 Here is how you can figure out how much $23 an hour is annually, monthly, biweekly, weekly, and daily.

-To figure out how much $23 an hour per year is, you take $23 multiplied by 40 hours and 52 weeks.
+When finding out how much $23 an hour is per year, you take $23 and multiply it by 40 hours and 52 weeks.

 When calculating 23 dollars an hour monthly, you take $23 multiplied by 40 hours and 4 weeks.